-MUSICAL CHAIRS & WOODSTOCK’S STREETSCAPE
+PLAYING MUSICAL CHAIRS WITH WOODSTOCK’S STREETSCAPE

 By Jennie Shurtleff

 Over two hundred and fifty years ago, the first settlers of European descent arrived at what is now the Village of Woodstock.
 To them, it appeared to be a wilderness.
-The land was rough, and the dwellings that they created were generally crudely-made structures that were built quickly with the materials such as brush, bark, and logs.
+The land was rough, and the dwellings that they created were generally crudely-made structures that were built quickly with materials such as brush, bark, and logs.
 As sawmills were erected, many began building framed timber structures; however, even these structures were often small and quickly made as most early settlers had numerous other tasks competing for their attention, such as clearing the land and raising crops to put food on their tables.

 It was only as people had more time, more money, and better building materials that they began to create more commodious homes.
 Sometimes, the small, original home on a site was moved back to form an ell or a wing to a larger home that would then be positioned as the most central building.
 An example of this in Woodstock is the Dr. John D. Powers House, located at 29 The Green.
 In 1810, Dr. Powers, who had purchased the Mallard House that stood on the lot, moved the small existing structure back and built a larger, two-story building perpendicular to it that fronted the street.
 The Mallard House which had previously been the home, became a back ell.